 6. If the NF Service consumer does not send the NF Service Producer info in Step 4., the DCCF determines the NF Service Producer(s) from where the data is to be collected.

-7. If the data collection and coordination is happening via MFAF, the DCCF requests authorization from the NRF by invoking an Nnrf_AccessToken_Get request including the information to identify the target NF (NF Service Producer), the source NF (DCCF, NF Service Consumer i.e. NWDAF and MFAF (if the data collection is happening via Messaging Framework)) and the CCA_nwdaf provided by the NF Service Consumer.
+7. If the data collection and coordination is happening via MFAF, the DCCF requests authorization from the NRF by invoking an Nnrf_AccessToken_Get request including the information to identify the target NF (NF Service Producer), the source NF (DCCF, NF Service Consumer i.e. NWDAF ) and the CCA_nwdaf provided by the NF Service Consumer.

-8. The NRF determines whether the DCCF, the NF Service Consumer (e.g. NWDAF) and the MFAF are allowed to access the service provided by the identified NF Service Producers.
+8. The NRF determines whether the DCCF and the NF Service Consumer (e.g. NWDAF) are allowed to access the service provided by the identified NF Service Producers.
 The NRF also verifies if the NF Service Consumer has authorized the DCCF to request an access token on its behalf by verifying the audience included in its CCA.

-9. The NRF after successful verification generates and provides an access token to the DCCF as described in 3GPP TS 33.501, with additional access token claims, such that the subject of the access token claims maps to DCCF, NF Service Consumer (e.g. NWDAF) and MFAF.
+9. The NRF after successful verification generates and provides an access token to the DCCF as described in 3GPP TS 33.501, with additional access token claims, such that the subject of the access token claims maps to DCCF, NF Service Consumer (e.g. NWDAF).

-Editor’s Note: The need of MFAF in the access token request/resonse in step 7-9 is FFS

 10, 11.
 DCCF then requests NRF to obtain an access token to consume the services of MFAF in order to send configuration request to MFAF.
 The NRF after verifying provides an access token (access_token_dccf) as a response.

 12. DCCF then sends a configuration request as specified in TS 23.288 clause 6.2.6.3.4 to MFAF (along with access_token_dccf).
 The MFAF then verifies the access_token_dccf and in case of successful verification, services the request.

-Editor’s Note: The trust model among DCCF, MFAF, Data Source, and Data Consumer is FFS
+NOTE: MFAF, when receiving the request from DCCF to configure the notification address, needs to verify the that NF Service Consumer in fact initiates the data request and the received configuration.

 13. The DCCF uses the access_token_nwdaf to initiate an NF service to the identified NF Service Producer to subscribe to the data.
 The request also consists of CCA_nwdaf, so that the NF Service Producer can authentication the NF Service Consumer (i.e. NWDAF) and also implicitly ensure that NF service consumer has authorized DCCF to access services on its behalf.

 14. The NF Service Producer(s) authenticate the NF Service Consumer and verify the access token as specified in TS 33.501.
 NF Service Producer(s) execute the service after successful verification.